-We have a full complement of Registered Nurses and Personal Care Aids specially trained in end-of-life care under the leadership of our Director of Clinical Care who provide 24-hour individualized care.
+We have a full complement of Registered Nurses and Personal Care Attendant specially trained in end-of-life care under the leadership of our Director of Clinical Care who provide 24-hour individualized care.
 Working alongside them under the leadership of our Medical Director are our palliative physicians.
 In addition to our medical team, we have Social Workers, Counsellors, a Spiritual Care Coordinator, in-house chef, housekeeping staff, and experienced volunteers who ensure their attention and care meet the unique needs of our residents and people close to them.
 Our team will work with you on any personal needs and goals that you have during your time with us.

 920 7A Street NW

 Rosedale Hospice is a quiet, peaceful home where patients are cared for in a supportive environment.
 If you are considering Rosedale Hospice for yourself or someone close to you and have questions, please contact us.

 At Rosedale Hospice, our care is focused on individual patient and family needs.

 Pain will be addressed continuously and managed to the best of the team's ability until death.
 New sources of pain will be addressed as needed.
 For some people, pain never develops.